giannisdaras/ambient-omni/README.md

 ## Results

 ![Generated Images](figs/generations.png)

 Our model increases the quality of the generations without any changes in the architecture, training/sampling hyperparameters or the optimization algorithm.
 The benefit comes solely from using cleverly the available data.

+👉 Try it out on [Hugging Face Spaces](https://huggingface.co/spaces/giannisdaras/ambient-o-text2image): an interactive demo of the Ambient-o text-to-image model.

 ### ImageNet FID results